Circular dichroism in high-order harmonic generation: Heralding topological phases and transitions in Chern insulators: The Haldane model

 \subsection{Eigenvalues and eigenvectors}

-As the Hamiltonian is described by a $2\times 2$ matrix in the Bloch basis, the eigenvalues and the eigenvectors of the Hamiltonian can be found analytically, using standard tools: the Hamiltonian is essentially a Pauli matrix along the ${\widehat{\bf B}}({\bf k}):= {\bf B}_{\bf k} \big/|{\bf B}_{\bf k}|$ direction in the same space as the $\bm\sigma$ Pauli vector, and its eigenvectors are the corresponding spin states as usual.
+As the Hamiltonian is described by a $2\times 2$ matrix in the Bloch basis, the eigenvalues and the eigenvectors of the Hamiltonian can be found analytically, using standard tools: the Hamiltonian is essentially a Pauli matrix along the ${\widehat{\bf B}}({\bf k}):= {\bf B}_{\bf k} \big/|{\bf B}_{\bf k}|$ direction in the same space as the~$\bm\sigma$ Pauli vector, and its eigenvectors are the corresponding spin states as usual.
+The energy spectrum thus reads